 2. The UE starts to perform the NR sidelink communication according to SL-PreconfigurationNR.
 Since the UE has no payload and no loopback data to send the UE sends uplink MAC padding bits on the NR sidelink RMC.

-3. Measure the mean power of the UE in the channel bandwidth according to the test configuration from Table 6.3E.3.1.4.1-1.
-The period of measurement shall be at least continuous duration of one active sub-frame (1ms) excluding guard symbols.

 3. ON power measurement:

 3.1.
-Measure the output power of the UE PSSCH/PSCCH transmission during one slot excluding the guard period.
+Measure the mean power power of the UE PSSCH/PSCCH transmission in the channel bandwidth according to the test configuration from Table 6.3E.3.1.4.1-1 during one slot excluding the guard period.

 4. OFF power measurement: